 Systems that are stochastic tend to throw off individuals who desire certainty in their activities.
 In architecting, if a diverse set of perspectives is not already built-in to test constraints, purely random processes may lead to potential outcomes that were otherwise not anticipated.
-A comparator need not be analytically reducible, and pairwise comparisons of preferences (as Christopher Alexander would experiment whether individuals would choose the carpet on the left or the carpet on the right) could suffice.
+A comparator need not be analytically reducible, and pairwise comparisons of preferences could suffice (e.g. Christopher Alexander's exercise on whether an individual would choose the carpet on the left or the carpet on the right).
 The uncertainty should be embraced by architects, beneficiaries and sponsors in a mutual engagement.

-The shift from traditional teleological mindset to a ateleological can lead to conflicts in expectations.
+The shift from traditional teleological mindset to an ateleological can lead to conflicts in expectations.
 Where ends have been the primary target, the focus on means can be confusing.
 Instead of centralized control, decentralized rules and regulations become the standard way of operating.